 In North America, the diplodocid “Seismosaurus” competed with “Ultrasauros” in the early 1990s for the title of biggest land animal ever; today, both names are considered invalid by the official scientific community.
-Meanwhile, the first really complete Tyrannosaurus rex skeletons, even with forelimbs and the end of the tail, were found in the USA: notably “Sue”, the biggest known Tyrannosaurus fossil, which was found on a Native American reservation and temporarily impounded by the Sioux.
+Meanwhile, the first really complete Tyrannosaurus rex skeletons, even with forelimbs and the end of the tail, were found in the USA: notably “Sue”, the biggest known Tyrannosaurus fossil until few years ago, which was found on a Native American reservation and temporarily impounded by the Sioux.
 The traditional Anatosaurus was divided into Edmontosaurus and “Anatotitan” in 1990, but the latter was later sunk back into the former.
 A huge herd of another hadrosaur, the crested Hypacrosaurus, was found soon later.
-The discovery of Utahraptor scaled up dromaeosaurid size to 7 meters long in 1993; in the same year the first Jurassic north-american ankylosaur was described, Mymoorapelta, followed by the contemporary Gargoyleosaurus and the Early Cretaceous Gastonia in 1998.
+The discovery of Utahraptor scaled up dromaeosaurid size from 3 to 7 meters long in 1993; in the same year the first Jurassic north-american ankylosaur was described, Mymoorapelta, followed by the contemporary Gargoyleosaurus and the Early Cretaceous Gastonia in 1998, the latter with a complex armor.
 Gojirasaurus was the first large theropod found in Triassic North-America, living alongside Coelophysis.
 It was also confirmed that even Alaska was populated by dinosaurs: the ceratopsid Pachyrhinosaurus was revealed in the 1990s in a huge fossil herd near the Polar Circle.
-Also found in this decade were its less-abundant close relatives Achelousaurus and Einiosaurus, and the much more primitive Zuniceratops (the earliest North-American ceratopsian, with only the two brow-horns).
+Also found in the most northern portions of North America already in the eighties were hadrosaurs like Edmontosaurus and Parasaurolophus and theropods like tyrannosaurids and Troodon.
+The existence of North and South polar dinosaurs were cited as another possible proofs of warmbloodedness.
+Also found in this decade were the specialized ceratopsians Achelousaurus and Einiosaurus and the much more primitive Zuniceratops, the earliest North-American ceratopsian with only the two brow-horns.